wavyland/wavy/README.md

 When workloads are annotated with `wavy.squat.ai/host=true`, Wavy renders their applications on a physical device connected to the host, for example a monitor connected to a server.
 This mode of operation allows nodes in a Kubernetes cluster to serve as display kiosks rendering an application on a display.

+> **Note**: Kubernetes annotation values are required to be strings; this means the value of this annotation must be the YAML string literal `"true"` rather than the YAML boolean `true`.

 > **Note**: Wavy accesses the host's devices without using privileged Pods.
 This is made possible by the [generic-device-plugin](https://github.com/squat/generic-device-plugin), which enables the Kubernetes scheduler to allocate access to Linux devices.
 The generic-device-plugin must be configured with the following flags to discover the devices needed by Wavy:
 1. `--device={"name": "tty", "groups": [{"paths": [{"limit": 10, "path": "/dev/tty0"}, {"path": "/dev/tty[1-9]"}]}]}`
 2. `--device={"name": "input", "groups": [{"count": 10, "paths": [{"path": "/dev/input"}]}]}`